DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Details on Experimental Evaluation

-\paragraph{Additional inputs.} We evaluated the effect of adding auxiliary inputs by concatenating the VCM prior sharpness estimates, normal vectors, and both simultaneously to the raw point patches and range images (high resolution, no noise).
-We trained DEF-Points (ours, DGCNN depth3) on point patches and depth images converted to point patches; for depth images, we also tried DEF-Image (ours, U-Net(resnet152)).
-The results are presented in Table~\ref{tab:additional_inputs}.
-Metric values demonstrate that a conclusive gain in performance is observed only for regression metrics when VCM is added to point patches.
-We use VCM for the experiments with DEF-Points trained on point patches and leave range images in all instances without additional inputs.
+\paragraph{Additional Inputs.} We evaluated the effect of adding auxiliary inputs by concatenating the \emph{VCM} prior sharpness estimates, normal vectors, and both simultaneously to the raw range images (sampling distance $r = r_{\text{high}}$, no noise).
+We trained ResNet-152 on depth images with additional input channels; we present statistical results in Table~\ref{tab:patch_perfomance_ablation_study}, upper rows, where we compare these configurations againt the baseline where an input range-image $P$ is regressed onto a distance labels $d(p)$.
+Metric values demonstrate that no conclusive gain in performance is observed for regression metrics, compared to such a baseline.
+Hence, we further train on range-images without additional inputs in all instances.

-\paragraph{Additional outputs.} The ablative study on how the auxiliary tasks affect the feature line extraction performance is presented in Table~\ref{tab:additional_outputs}.
-We demonstrate that in all cases regressing the normals, directions towards the feature line, or both of them at the same time does not increase the quality of feature line extraction.
-We decide not to use any additional outputs.
+\paragraph{Additional Outputs.} Similarly to the previous experiments, we performed an ablative study to understand how the auxiliary tasks affect feature line estimation performance.
+We experimented with concatenating direction-to-feature, ground-truth normals, and both simultaneously to the distance labels $d(p)$, and adding additional heads to our network to predict these quantities.
+We present statistical results of this experiment in Table~\ref{tab:patch_perfomance_ablation_study}, middle rows.
+In all cases regressing the normals, directions towards the feature line, or both of them at the same time did not lead to increasing the quality of feature line extraction.
+Hence, we proceed further without using any additional outputs.

-\paragraph{Early stopping criteria.} Another possible alteration in the training process is using different metrics for using as stopping criteria.
-We tried tracking mRMSE/All and mIOU/Sharp values during training.
-We report the results of converged networks in Table~\ref{tab:stopping_criteria}.
-We note that even though the difference in metrics is minute, using mRMSE/All yields better values for mRMSE/All, q95RMSE/All, and BadPoints(1r)/Close-Sharp.
-Using mIOU as stopping criteria improves BadPoints(4r)/Close-Sharp and mIOU/Sharp.
-We choose to utilize the mRMSE/All stopping criteria.

-\paragraph{Depth/width.} Here we discuss the depth and width variations of the networks.
-In Tables~\ref{tab:dgcnn_dw},~\ref{tab:unet_dw} we present the quality of feature line extraction based on point clouds and depth images, respectively, depending on the size of the corresponding network.
-Not surprisingly, we observed that the larger networks tend to perform better.
-We note that, even though metrics tend to saturate after depth 4 for DGCNN and resnet-50 for U-Net, the largest networks still show no sign of overfitting even with our default data volume setup - 64k training patches.
-See Figure~\ref{fig:data_volume}.
-In our final network architectures we use the largest settings.